KayserSoze42/Veezum/README.md

 - **Step 3: Set up the Environment Variables**

-    * Veezum scrapper gets all the attributes required passed through with the Environment Variables
+    * Veezum scraper gets all the attributes required passed through with the Environment Variables

         + veezum_ids - List of IDs provided by the Embassy, in format: